seanpmaxwell/express5-typescript-template/README.md

 ## 📁 Background
 - Express and eslint have undergone some major updates recently so I want to do demo showing them together.
 Eslint follows a new file/format for configuring settings (which took me a while to setup) and express now comes packaged with typescript and "async error handling".
-- This project follow Typscript Best Practices listed <a href="https://github.com/seanpmaxwell/Typescript-Best-Practices">here</a>.
+- This project follows Typscript Best Practices listed <a href="https://github.com/seanpmaxwell/Typescript-Best-Practices">here</a>.

 ## 🛠️ Tools